-The term “digital nomad” can be found everywhere today and it is probably one of the fastest growing lifestyles of the last decade.
+The term “digital nomad” can be found everywhere today and it is probably one of the fastest-growing lifestyles of the last decade.
 However, many people are still confused with terms like nomad, long-term traveler, digital nomad or remote worker.
 They keep asking what this is all about.
 What is a digital nomad?
+What is the nomad definition?
 Who are all those people and how do they live?
 If you are just as confused and curious as they are, read on!

 However, other than travelers, nomads are usually traveling for so long (maybe even their entire life) that they have to make money as they go.
 They get local jobs, such as in farm work or in hospitality, to be able to buy all their daily necessities and move to the next place.
 Some people prefer to stay longer in certain places, so-called “slow traveler”, some people move to the next location quicker.